kcdstoragews/lab/README.md

     allowVolumeExpansion: true

 You can see the following things:
-1. This storace class will be the default in this cluster (look at annotations)
+1. This StoraceClass will be the default in this cluster (look at annotations)
 2. NetApp Astra Trident is responsible for the provisioning of PVCs with this storage class (look at provisioner)
 3. There are some parameters needed for this provisioner.
 In our case we have to tell them the backend type and also where to create the volumes
 4. This volume could be expanded after it's creation.

 Now let's compare with the one for san:

-    cat sc-csi-ontap-san-eco.yaml
+    cat sc-csi-ontap-san.yaml

 You get a quiet similar output here:

     apiVersion: storage.k8s.io/v1
     kind: StorageClass
     metadata:
-      name: storage-class-san-economy
+      name: storage-class-san
     provisioner: csi.trident.netapp.io
     parameters:
-      backendType: "ontap-san-economy"
+      backendType: "ontap-san"
-      storagePools: "san-eco:aggr1"
+      storagePools: "san-secured:aggr1"
       fsType: "ext4"
     mountOptions:
        - discard
     reclaimPolicy: Retain
     allowVolumeExpansion: true

 The biggest differences are:
 1. As you are now asking for a block device, you will need a file system on it to make a usage possible. *ext*4 is specified here (look at fsType in parameters Section)
 2. A reclaim policy is specified.
-What this means will be tested in a scenario later.
+What this means will be explained.

 If you want to dive into the whole concept of storage classes, this is well documented here: https://kubernetes.io/docs/concepts/storage/storage-classes/

-After all this theory, let's just add the storace classes to your cluster:
+After all this theory, let's just add the StoraceClasses to your cluster:

      kubectl create -f sc-csi-ontap-nas.yaml
-     kubectl create -f sc-csi-ontap-san-eco.yaml
+     kubectl create -f sc-csi-ontap-san.yaml

-You can discover all existing storage clusters with a simple command:
+You can discover all existing StorageClasses with a simple command:

     kubectl get sc